Forest Lake Alum Treatment

 The lake is treated with alum which binds to phosphorus and makes it unavailable for algae growth.
 Alum is a non-toxic water quality treatment that will result in a cleaner and clearer Forest Lake.

 The alum treatment took place in September 2023.
-The Watershed District will monitor the lake after the treatment to measure success and determine if a second application is needed in 2025.
+The District monitored the lake in 2024 in order to calibrate the dose for the second and final phase occurring in fall 2025.

 Project Status